aktivkohle/cluster-sparse-vectors/README.md

   </tbody>
 </table>

-The following interesting bit of code from [stackoverflow](https://stackoverflow.com/questions/22472213/python-random-selection-per-group) selects ten randomly from each group so we can read the titles or watch them if desired:
+The following interesting bit of code adapted from [stackoverflow](https://stackoverflow.com/questions/22472213/python-random-selection-per-group) selects ten randomly from each group so we can read the titles or watch them if desired:

 ```python
 size = 10        # sample size